VijayJawale/demo/README.md

 - Access the ODM service `http:<Docker-Host>:9060`
 - Once it loads click on the link Decision Center Business console and upload the deployment service zip file from path 'cd stocktrader-jil-v2/src/portfolio/stock-trader-loyalty-decision-service.zip' in this repo
 - Now access the Stock Trader UI using URL - `https://<Docker-Host>:9443/trader`

+##### Uninstall components on VM 1
+- Go to installation directory  `cd stocktrader-jil-v2/installation/`
+- Execute the `docker-compose down`
+- Check the docker containers are removed `docker ps`